Flights to Adelaide

 About our flights to Adelaide

-Air New Zealand operates non-stop flights to Adelaide from Auckland several times a week.
-On all flights you have a choice of Seat, Seat + Bag and The Works fare types.
-Premium Economy is also offered on some flights from Auckland to Adelaide.
+Air New Zealand offers non-stop flights to Adelaide from Auckland.
+On all flights you have a choice of Seat, Seat + Bag, The Works and Works Deluxe fare types.
 The Auckland to Adelaide flight time is around five hours.

 If you're interested in cheap flights to Adelaide from NZ, we run regular special offers.
 You can sign up for low fare alerts to receive early notice of these opportunities.
 You can also sign up to receive regular email updates about cheap airfares, packages, competitions and exclusive offers.

 Where to go and what to see in Adelaide

 Known as the '20-minute city', Adelaide is compact, confident and full of character.
 There's a lot to do, and everywhere is close by.

 Feel like a trip to the beach?
 Jump on a tram to Glenelg and 20 minutes later you'll be walking barefoot in the sand.
 Or perhaps you have an appetite for culture?
 Stroll for 20 minutes and you could be checking out the Art Gallery of South Australia, SA Museum (home to Australia's largest collection of Aboriginal artefacts) and the beautiful Adelaide Botanic Gardens.
 Right next door is the National Wine Centre, which showcases hundreds of wines from across the state.